Paraneoplastic Syndromes

 - LEMS + SOX1 + VGCC = SCLC.
 Anti-SOX1 with anti-VGCC greatly increases specificity for paraneoplastic LEMS

-- Post-exercise facilitation on exam + increment ≥100% on RNS = LEMS.
+- Post-exercise facilitation on exam + increment ≥60% on RNS = LEMS (current AANEM standard; some labs use ≥100% for higher specificity).
 The opposite of myasthenia gravis (which has decrement with RNS)

 Stiff-Person Syndrome (SPS)